smarie/python-valid8/docs/examples/example5.md

 # Example 5 - `df` is a dataframe containing specific columns

-For example we want to check that 'foo' and 'bar' are present
+For example we want to check that 'foo' and 'bar' are present.

 ## 1- Example values to validate